IMF's 'never again' experience in Greece may get worse

 Now IMF chief Christine Lagarde is hinting that European governments need to give Greece debt relief to make the numbers add up, but since this is politically unacceptable in Germany, she has had to talk in code in public.

-"Clearly, if there were to be slippages from those (fiscal) targets, for the whole program to add up, then financing has to be considered," Lagarde told a news conference last week.
+"Clearly, if there were to be slippages from those (fiscal) targets, for the whole programme to add up, then financing has to be considered," Lagarde told a news conference last week.

-Behind closed doors, IMF officials are telling the Europeans that Greece will not survive without a third bailout program, which will require debt restructuring by European governments.
+Behind closed doors, IMF officials are telling the Europeans that Greece will not survive without a third bailout programme, which will require debt restructuring by European governments.

 The IMF insists on being repaid in full and is not expected to lend any more to Athens.
 But Berlin and its allies want the Fund to remain involved in enforcing any follow-on arrangement for Greece, because they trust its expertise and discipline.